sumitpatkulkar/wecare/README.md

-###wecare is web application for who are 65+ years old to help them to live healthy and happy life
+WECARE is web application for who are 65+ years old to help them to live healthy and happy life

 #Web site home page url
 https://sumitpatkulkar.github.io/wecare/
 --

-#description
+#Description
 --
 This website helps to make elder person happy through various ways so that elderly person not fill lonely and feel socially active